About Moms Against Poverty

 Principal Founder & CEO

 2020 has been yet another extremely challenging year for the people of Iran, in particular its impoverished and marginalized population.
 Impacted heavily by a multitude of natural disasters that had left tens of thousands of Iranian children and their families without shelter, work, or means to secure their basic needs, Iran later became one of the countries hit the hardest by the global COVID-19 pandemic.
 The magnitude of the devastation caused by the recent natural disasters coupled with the despair from the pandemic has inflicted great hardship on its most vulnerable people.
-Yet, once again, the MAP community of donors came together to contribute, allowing our team on the ground to be amongst the first to provide immediate relief and basic provisions to children and families affected, throughout the country.
+Yet, once again, the Moms Against Poverty community of donors came together to contribute, allowing our team on the ground to be amongst the first to provide immediate relief and basic provisions to children and families affected, throughout the country.

 Iran was one of the first epicenters of the coronavirus outbreak.
 Thanks to you, our team in Iran was able to quickly mobilize and provide the following life-saving essential items: